Karl Jenkins

-Jenkins was educated in music at Cardiff University and the Royal Academy of Music: of the latter, he is a fellow and an Associate.
+Jenkins was educated in music at Cardiff University and the Royal Academy of Music, and he is a fellow and an associate of the latter.
 He joined the jazz-rock band Soft Machine in 1972 and became the group's lead songwriter in 1974.
-Jenkins continued to work with Soft Machine up to 1984, but has not been involved with any incarnation of the group since.
-Jenkins has composed music for advertisement campaigns and has won the industry prize twice.
+He continued to work with Soft Machine until 1984, but has not been involved with any incarnation of the group since.
+He has composed music for advertising campaigns and has won the industry prize twice.

+Life and career

 Early life and education

-Karl Jenkins was born and raised in Penclawdd, Gower, Wales.
-His mother was Swedish, and his father was Welsh.
-Jenkins received his initial musical instruction from his father, who was the local schoolteacher, chapel organist and choirmaster.
-He attended Gowerton Grammar School.
+Jenkins was born and raised in Penclawdd, Gower, Wales (now part of Swansea).
+His mother was half-Swedish, and his father was Welsh.
+He received his initial musical instruction from his father, who was the local schoolteacher, chapel organist and choirmaster.

+His maternal grandfather was a Swedish sailor who settled in Wales after meeting his future wife at a local market.
+Between the ages of two and five, Jenkins lived in Gävle, Sweden, and continued to visit in subsequent years.

-Jenkins studied music at Cardiff University, and then commenced postgraduate studies in London at the Royal Academy of Music.
+Jenkins attended Gowerton Grammar School, studied music at Cardiff University, and then commenced postgraduate studies in London at the Royal Academy of Music.

-Career overview

 Early career: Graham Collier's group and Nucleus

-For the bulk of his early career Jenkins was known as a jazz and jazz-rock musician, playing baritone and soprano saxophones, keyboards and oboe, an unusual instrument in a jazz context.
+For the bulk of his early career, Jenkins was known as a jazz and jazz-rock musician, playing baritone and soprano saxophones, keyboards and oboe, an unusual instrument in a jazz context.
 He joined jazz composer Graham Collier's group and later co-founded the jazz-rock group Nucleus, which won first prize at the Montreux Jazz Festival in 1970.
+In 1971, Jenkins collaborated with Linda Hoyle on her album Pieces of Me, co-writing 8 of the 11 tracks, playing piano and oboe, as well as arranging and conducting the orchestra.